 Great leaders stand with integrity.
 They operate on the reality principle, seeing the world as it is and not as they wish it to be.
 They know that integrity is a state of mind and not situational.
-They don’t compromise on small situations, because they know that such compromise will lead to compromising on much larger situations.
-Great leaders are also fair in every situation, even when others around them are being unfair.
+They don’t compromise on small situations, because they know that such compromise will lead to compromising on much larger conditions.
+Great leaders are also fair in every position, even when others around them are unfair.

 Great Leaders Are Givers

 Great leaders love to give to others!
 They know that when you give, you often receive much more in return.
 They are not greedy but look to do good for others, knowing that business is a reciprocal relationship with their employees, clients, customers, and vendors.
 If they know they cannot fulfill a client or customer’s needs to the fullest, or that an employee needs a vacation, they don’t hesitate to satisfy that need, knowing that in the long run, it will pay off to make that client/customer or employee comfortable and happy.

 Great leaders are confident and inspire their companies.
 The best leaders are those who are the biggest cheerleaders and advocates for their staff and companies.
 This positivity is infectious, and the inspiration moves others to be more productive and confident, as well.

 Great leaders are easy to get to know on a personal level.
 Staff feels like they see the company head well and that they can quickly go to them with any problem they may have – even if it’s not related to the company’s business.
 A great leader gets to know the staff on a personal as well as professional level and takes an empathetic, particular interest in their employees.

 Great Leaders Are A Part Of The Team